macdonnellgrace/MusicVisuals/README.md

 # What I learned

 ### Grace
 One of the biggest things I learned in this assignment was how to fully use the map and lerp function.
 The project also gave me a better understanding of how to use GitHub not only myself but collaboratively, as we both needed to communicate with each other when branching and merging.
+It also in general helped develop my Java skills further.

 ### Sean
 I also learned how to work as a team using GitHub while communicating and merging branches with main, as well as generally getting use to common GitHub commands.
+I understand how to program in Java better and how to manipluate classes and objects, in particular how to use the Processing library.

+I am grateful for the opportunity to have undertaken this project and for the valuable lessons it has taught me.
+I remain committed to further honing my skills and leveraging the knowledge gained from this project to create even more impactful projects in the future

 🍓🍓🍓